Dodgers legend Tommy Lasorda hospitalized in Orange County

 The tweet did not detail why Lasorda was hospitalized.

+"Sending my best wishes to Dodgers legend Tommy Lasorda and joining fans and Angelenos all across our city in wishing him a quick recovery," Los Angeles Mayor Eric Garcetti tweeted.

+Lasorda attended Game 6 of this year's World Series, which saw the Dodgers beat the Tampa Bay Rays to clinch their first title since 1988.

-Lasorda managed the Dodgers to two World Series championships in the 80s.
-He managed the team for 20 seasons from 1976 to 1996 and was inducted into the Hall of Fame.
+Lasorda managed the team for 20 seasons from 1976 to 1996, guiding the Dodgers to two World Series championships in 1981 and 1988.
+He was inducted into the Hall of Fame in 1997.

+He suffered a heart attack in June 1996 and retired from managing the team the following month.
+He has remained with the organization as a special adviser to the chairman.

 Dodgers legend Tommy Lasorda hospitalized in Orange County

-Dodgers legend Tommy Lasorda has been hospitalized in Orange County and is in intensive care, the Dodgers tweeted.
+Dodgers legend and Hall of Famer Tommy Lasorda is hospitalized in intensive care in Orange County, the team announced.

 More Videos